 If your child’s behaviour hurts herself or other people, it’s best to get professional advice.
-A good first step is calling your paediatrician or psychologist.
+A Board Certified Behaviour Analyst® or another experienced professional can help you understand and manage your child’s behaviour.
+A good first step is talking with your paediatrician or psychologist.

 For information about a wide range of therapies for children with ASD and the specialists who provide them, you can visit our Parent Guide to Therapies